voidfiles/ci-presentation/presentation.md

 Unfortunatley, the most important thing I learned from Yahoo was how not to do things.

 At Yahoo, I never undrestood the vision of the company or the teams I worked on, and I never saw how my impact contributed to the bottom line.

+Because I was committing code, and then not seeing it rollout for weeks it was difficult for me to fix bugs in my work.
 </div>

 ---